yandex/YaLM-100B/README.md

 Training details and best practices on acceleration and stabilizations can be found on **[Medium](https://medium.com/p/d1df53d0e9a6)** (English) and **[Habr](https://habr.com/ru/company/yandex/blog/672396/)** (Russian) articles.

+We used DeepSpeed to train the model and drew inspiration from Megatron-LM example.
+However, the code in this repo is not the same code that was used to train the model.
+Rather it is stock example from DeepSpeed repo with minimal changes needed to infer our model.

 ## Setup

 Make sure to have 200GB of free disk space before downloading weights.
 The model *(code is based on [microsoft/DeepSpeedExamples/Megatron-LM-v1.1.5-ZeRO3](https://github.com/microsoft/DeepSpeedExamples/tree/068e6561188e9192104e014f70fbe25224b5eb62/Megatron-LM-v1.1.5-ZeRO3))* is supposed to run on multiple GPUs with tensor parallelism.
 It was tested on 4 (A100 80g) and 8 (V100 32g) GPUs, but is able to work with different configurations with ≈200GB of GPU memory in total which divide weight dimensions correctly (e.g. 16, 64, 128).